hansb21/bio_model/README.md

 # Implementation of structures and algorithmns related to biology in general

 ### Working on
 - DNA and RNA improvement
+- Protein implentation
+- Maximum number of possibles mRNA from of a protein.

 ### Done
 - DNA to RNA transcription
 - DNA reverse complement
 - RNA to Protein transcription

 ### References
 - The Machinery of Life, David Goodsell